Science and Global Security:

 - E. Ackerman, We Should Not Ban ‘Killer Robots,’ and Here’s Why, IEEE Spectrum, July 29, 2015.

 - S. Russell, M. Tegmark, and T. Walsh, Why We Really Should Ban Autonomous Weapons: A Response, IEEE Spectrum, August 3, 2015.

-- N. Bostrom, “Past developments and Present Capabilities,” Chapter 1 in Superintelligence: Paths, Dangers, Strategies, Oxford University Press, 2014.
+- PLACEHOLDER READING 1: Nick Bostrom, “Past developments and Present Capabilities” and “Paths to Superintelligence,” Chapters 1 and 2 in Superintelligence: Paths, Dangers, Strategies, Oxford University Press, 2014.
 (BB)

 - PLACEHOLDER READING 2: Stuart Russell, Daniel Dewey, Max Tegmark, Research Priorities for Robust and Beneficial Artificial Intelligence, AI Magazine, 36 (4), 2015.

 - Ex Machina, directed by Alex Garland, 108 minutes, 2015.
 (BB)

 Team Presentations (May 2 and May 4)